 The SSC MTS exam consists of two papers: SSC MTS Paper I and SSC MTS Paper-II.

-SSC MTS Paper I is objective type online mode examination consisting of 100 questions in total.
-It consists of four sections i.e. General Awareness, General Reasoning and Intelligence, English and Numerical Aptitude.
+SSC MTS Paper I is an objective type online mode examination consisting of 100 questions in total.
+It consists of four sections i.e. General Awareness, General Reasoning and Intelligence, English, and Numerical Aptitude.

-Each section in the paper I is of 25 marks carrying 25 questions (1 marks each question).
+Each section in the paper I is of 25 marks carrying 25 questions (1 mark for each question).
 There is a negative marking of 0.25 marks on each wrong attempt.
 Candidates are required to obtain the minimum qualifying marks to be called for the next round.

 SSC Stenographer Syllabus

 The SSC Stenographer exam pattern and syllabus are important to understand before starting with the preparation.

 The SSC Stenographer exam consists of two stages:

 - Skill Test